kodydeda4/spm-firebase-apple-auth/README.md

 Just create a function which handles the token and you're good to go!

 ## Firebase Example

+Here's an example using Firebase to authenticate a user.

+>**Note:**
+You'll need to allow SignInWithApple functionality in your app (you can do this through xcode or the apple developer portal).
+You also need to enable the AppleSignIn auth functionality in Firebase console.

 ```Swift
 import SwiftUI
 import Firebase